thetkpark/csc371-assignment/dline/go/README.md

 ## Main Goroutine

 The main function is the entry point where the Go application is compiled and run.
-It responsible for these following tasks
+It responsible for the following tasks

 1. Printing the instruction message to the console
-2. Create communication channels from main Goroutine to the sequencer and sequencer to all of the user.
-Total number of channel is 4 (3 User).
+2. Create communication channels from the main Goroutine to the sequencer and sequencer to all of the users.
+The total number of Channels is 4 (3 Users).
-3. Receiving message and type of message from console
+3. Receiving message and type of message from the console
-4. Spawning n number of user (3 is default) and a sequencer in another Goroutine with appropriate parameters.
+4. Spawning n number of user/process (3 is the default) and a sequencer in another Goroutine with appropriate parameters.
-5. Sending all the messages to sequencer regarding the order and time interval between each message.
+5. Sending all the messages to the sequencer regarding the order and time interval between each message.
-6. Wait for every messages are delivered and displayed at each user
+6. Wait for every message are delivered and displayed at each user
 7. Terminate the execution once done.

 ## Sequencer

-The purpose of the sequencer is assigning the message with running sequence number and sent them out to each user.
-It has only one variable which is the global sequence number initially start at 0.
-The sequencer is running in infinite loop that waiting for new message (IncomingMessage data structure) to come in though Channel.
-Once the message comes, the global sequence variable is increase by 1 and **IncomingMessage** is transform into **MulticastMessage**.
+The purpose of the sequencer is to assign the message with a running sequence number and send them out to each user.
+It has only one variable which is the global sequence number initially starting at 0.
+The sequencer is running in an infinite loop that waiting for a new message (IncomingMessage data structure) to come in through Channel.
+Once the message comes, the global sequence variable is increased by 1, and **IncomingMessage** is transformed into **MulticastMessage**.
 The **MulticastMessage** is sent to each user through Channels.
-For simulating the communication time, we spawn another Goroutine for every message sending process.
-It responsible for determine how much time to wait and actually wait before sending message to the user using `time.Sleep()` function.
-We decided to spawn another Goroutine to do this job because using `time.Sleep()` function would block the  **IncomingMessage** from Main Goroutine to come in to the sequencer and also block the message sending process from sequencer to another user as well.
+For simulating the communication time, we spawn a `sendMulticastMessage` function another Goroutine for every message sending process.
+It is responsible for determining communication time to the user and using `time.Sleep()` function to simulate the communication time delay.
+We decided to spawn another Goroutine to do this job because of using `time.Sleep()` function would block the **IncomingMessage** from Main Goroutine to coming into the sequencer and also block the message sending process from sequencer to another user as well.

 # Test scenarios